Welcome to the ultimate page builder plugin comparison, tailored specifically for photographers.

 At this point, you might be wondering what me (Scott) and Corey are using for ourselves and for photographers we help.

 I prefer Elementor over the others for a few reasons.
 First, sites still load fast with pages made with Elementor.
 The code is optimized for quality, compatibility, and speed.
 There are so many modules and templates that can help photographers to achieve nearly any design.
-The importing and saving features for templates make it easy to use a template created by someone else, or to re-use modules in other places around a website.
+The importing and saving features for templates make it easy to use a template created by someone else or to re-use modules in other places around a website.
 Elementor is definitely is easy to use.
 There is no guessing of what to do.
 They have made the user experience enjoyable.
 And for photographers who decide to stop using a page builder at some point, Elementor gracefully turns the content into standard WordPress content in the page editor.
 There are no lingering shortcodes.
 The only lost content are things like number counters which are exclusive to page builder systems.
-Lastly, Elementor works so well with Genesis themes, like our photography themes.
+Lastly, Elementor works so well with any theme, like our photography themes.

 Corey prefers Divi.
 Here is his reasoning...